defensadev/simple-development-server/readme.md

 ## static

-in static mode, you'll simply serve the resources in public
+in static mode, you'll simply serve the resources in /public.

 - using yarn